Top things to do during Art in Mayfair: 12 June-9 July, 2023

 Get your art fix at Art in Mayfair, which will see the neighbourhood transformed with striking sculptures, colourful flags and pop-up events.
 This one-month celebration of Mayfair’s cultural scene is the result of a collaboration between Mayfair, the Royal Academy of Art and the New West End Company.
 Taking place from 12 June to 9 July, here’s our pick of the top things to do during this art-filled event.

-See flags designed by Bob and Roberta Smith
+1. See art flags designed by Bob and Roberta Smith

-The colourful flags will hang above Mayfair’s key streets, including fashionable Mount Street, foodie hotspots North Audley Street and Duke Street, and shopping hub South Audley Street.
+The colourful flags are entitled 'A Puzzle 4U' and will hang above Mayfair's key streets, including foodie hotspots North Audley Street and Duke Street, and shopping hub South Audley Street.

-Prepare to be wowed by magnificent sculptures in Mayfair’s parks, with highlights including four sculptures in Grosvenor Square and one in Berkeley Square, all created by French conceptual artist Bernar Venet who is known for his curved metal sculptures.
-More details about the sculptures will be revealed soon.
+Prepare to be wowed by magnificent sculptures in Mayfair's parks, with highlights including four sculptures in Grosvenor Square, and one in Berkeley Square, all created by French conceptual artist Bernar Venet who is known for his curved metal sculptures.
+Also keep your eyes peeled for Nic Fiddian-Green's Still Water sculpture (pictured below) on Mount Street at the entrance to Mount Street Gardens.

 Enjoy a spot of artful dining by booking a table at one of Mayfair’s art-filled or design-led restaurants and bars.